 The activities in this section help students make cross-curricular connections to writing, mathematics, science, social studies, or the fine arts.
+In some of these lessons, students are asked to use the author as a mentor.
+The writing in the novel models a skill for them that they can then try to emulate.
+Students may also be asked to look for examples of language conventions within the novel.
 Each of these types of activities requires higher-order thinking skills from students.